Liam Hood

-He previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Dewsbury Rams in the Championship and the Hunslet Hawks in the Championship and Championship 1.
-Hood has also played for the Salford Red Devils in the Super League and the Swinton Lions, Leigh Centurions and the Widnes Vikings in the Betfred Championship.
+He has previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Dewsbury Rams in the Championship and the Hunslet Hawks in the Championship and Championship 1.
+Hood has also played for the Salford Red Devils in the Super League and the Swinton Lions, Leigh Centurions and the Widnes Vikings in the Championship.

 Background

 Hood was born in Bradford, West Yorkshire, England.

 Career

 Leeds Rhinos

 Hood signed a professional contract with Leeds in 2009 and made his début in 2011 against Castleford scoring a controversial try that was given even though he was just short of the try line.
 Later on in the season he was loaned to Dewsbury where he made 12 appearances scoring twice.
 Between 2013 and 2014 he was on dual registration at Hunslet, making 34 appearances and scoring 17 tries.
 He left Leeds in 2014 after making 5 appearances and scoring three tries.